UP210644/UP210644_CPP/U3/README.md

 - Player1 is X
 - Player2 is O
+- (This is an example of player versus player)
 </div align="center">

 The first thing that appears on the screen is a menu to choose the game mode.